jlazzz/jlazzz.github.io/_pages/about.md

 - Developed the driver code for ICs and peripherals on the Athena OBC, including SD card integration with file system and telemetry integration with FreeRTOS: [https://github.com/AlbertaSat/ex2_obc_software](https://github.com/AlbertaSat/ex2_obc_software)
 - Integrated ground station software data handling with GNURadio frontend, including beacon parsing and decoding: [https://github.com/AlbertaSat/ex2_ground_station_software](https://github.com/AlbertaSat/ex2_ground_station_software) <br><br>

-# Capstone Project - Open-Source CubeSat Optical Downlink Receiver and Processing System
+# Capstone Project--Open-Source CubeSat Optical Downlink Receiver and Processing System
 ---
-In my final year of Engineering Physics I realized a high-performance lasercom system with two of my colleagues and presented the poster at [SmallSat](https://smallsat.org/) 2022 in Logan, Utah.
-I learned a lot about signal processing and implemented it C, which was run on an embedded system with high-speed DAC and ADC.
+In my final year of Engineering Physics, I realized a high-performance lasercom system with two of my colleagues and presented the poster at [SmallSat](https://smallsat.org/) 2022 in Logan, Utah.
+I learned a lot about signal processing and implemented it in C, which was run on an embedded system with a high-speed DAC and ADC.

 [https://github.com/joshdellaz/laser_satellite_receiver](https://github.com/joshdellaz/laser_satellite_receiver)